Rezonings - Map Amendments

 Proposed Rezonings Map

-Use the link below to see all current proposed rezonings on a searchable GIS map.
-Proposed rezonings are shown in red on the map.
+The searchable GIS map below shows all current proposed rezonings in red.
 Documents related to each case and key public hearing dates are available under "Current proposed rezonings" below.

 Rezoning can take four to six months after an application is submitted, depending on the complexity of the case, and involves public hearings before the Denver Planning Board and City Council.